 Limb Amputation: How To Take Care of An Amputated Cat

-According to Dr. Nicholas Trout, cats do function exceptionally well on three legs and are able to run, walk and play without pain or discomfort.
+Pet owners worry if their cats will be able to adjust on walking on three legs.
+The fact is they adjust pretty well than us humans.
+In addition, they don’t feel discomfort at the maximum level as opposed to us.
+According to Dr. Nicholas, cats do function exceptionally well on three legs and are able to walk, run and play without feeling discomfort.
 He asserts, “Cats do not suffer the psychological distress of losing a limb the same way a human does.
 The primary purpose of the limb is in movement.
 Because cats do not need to perform fine motor skills they easily adapt to having only three legs.”

 Cat Leg Amputation

 - The cat should be confined in one room.
 This restricts the cat from walking around or running a lot which will exacerbate the pain since the wound is still fresh.

 - Ensure food and water is easily accessible.
 This will aid the cat in not walking a long distance (even though it used to be a normal distance before the surgery).
 If it walks for a long distance, it will only increase the pain which will hinder quick healing of the wound.

 - Check out the cat does not gain extra weight.
 If the cat gains unnecessary weight it will put a lot of strain on the three remaining legs.
 This will make it hard for the cat to walk on three legs since balance will be an issue.
 Furthermore, it may lead the cat to developing arthritis.
 Consequently, the cat should be fed on low fat diet.
 Remember, as the cat is inactive due to the wound it is easy for it to gain a lot of weight as it does little exercise e.g running and jumping.